vyomthakkar/sys-ml-lab/pre/shapes_n_strides/NOTES.md

 - The elements are evenly spaced (stride 2)
 - No memory copying is needed
 - The same data pointer is maintained

+The short answer is: ```.view()``` doesn’t require the source tensor to be contiguous; it only requires that the new shape can be expressed by reinterpreting the existing strides (or existing memory layout ) without copying.